QualCoder-Org/qualcoder-org.github.io/docs/doc/en/index.md

 Curtain, C. Dröge, K. Missaghieh--Poncet, J. Salomón, L. (2025) QualCoder 3.82 [Computer software].
 Retrieved from https://github.com/ccbogel/QualCoder/releases/tag/3.8.2

-Replace the version number (3.8.2) as needed fo rthe version you are using.
+Replace the version number (3.8.2) as needed for the version you are using.

 ## License